 Keep the heat out of the kitchen this summer.
 Cooking eggs on the Traeger grill is not only a great way to use up farm fresh eggs, but also saves the use of the oven during the hot summer months.

 This recipe a great way to reimagine the same old boring breakfast, it also makes a delicious dinner time meal.
-Which is how our family usually eats this frittata.
+Which is how our family loves to serve this frittata.

 Especially during the warmer days of summer.

 Here’s what you’ll need for this easy breakfast dish: